 Or so begins Edward George Bulwer-Lytton’s 1830 novel, Paul Clifford, the opening line now famous thanks to Snoopy in the comic strip Peanuts and the fiction contest that bears the author’s name.
-It’s a bit ironic: we are enjoying as much light today as any time this year (well, all right, two seconds less than tomorrow, to use Boston as an example, but that’s a rounding error).
+It’s a bit ironic: we are enjoying as much light today as any time this year (the solstice arrived at 5:13.51 am, for those of you too lazy to get up to experience it).
 Yet today we’re going to look back on a really dark and stormy night, when the aptly-named farmer Hay drove his truck through the Ohio countryside, past the golf course owned by a local lodge of the Benevolent and Protective Order of Elks.

 On this particular dark and stormy summer night, an oak tree by the side of the road, weakened and decayed after a lightning strike several years before, fell on Farmer Hay, bringing to a sudden end his time on this mortal coil.
 Subsequently, his estate sued the Elks, claiming the Lodge had been negligent in failing to do anything about the hazardous tree, despite the fact that its decrepit state was well known to the duffers.

 Relying on rather thin precedent, the trial court threw out the Hay descendents’ claim, holding that a rural landowner had no duty to protect travelers on the highway from the natural condition of trees on his or her property.
 The matter reached the Ohio Supreme Court in 1951.